-I think he was the second person hired for the CCD office.
+I think he was the second person hired for the CCD.
 Leon van Doren was the first.
-It wasn't until 1973 or 1974 that Dr. Tony Calabro came to the CCD.
+It wasn't until 1973 or 1974 that Tony Calabro came to the CCD.
 I was happy to get Tony.
 He was very helpful.

-We had Elko going and there was great support there.
+In 1970 we had Elko going.
 The Elko support was as good as I've ever seen from a community.
 It was always a pleasure for me to go there and work.
 The people were warm.

 The universities didn't understand that they would prosper if the colleges prospered.
 They felt threatened.
 But community colleges were never a threat.
-They could actually help the universities by providing students who would never have gone directly to them, and by educating students who couldn't qualify for university admission.
+They could help the universities by providing students who would never have gone directly to them and by educating students who couldn't qualify for university admission.

 Las Vegas provided good support, particularly the secondary schools.
-Tom Tucker, I think, encouraged that support.
+Tom Tucker, I think, generated that support.
 He convinced the superintendents that they needed the colleges.
 The universities had not done well in providing services to rural Nevada.
 Many people believed the colleges would be capable of developing outlying areas.
 So I had really good support from all superintendents.
 Burnell Larson and John Bunten from the Nevada Department of Education were always helping with counsel and occupational funds.
 In Las Vegas, we took the Skill Center and started a Manpower Development program with the Clark County School District.
 That was the origin of Clark County Community College.
-The (V?
-Gaughn) Building, next to the old Review-Journal place, was the original facility, as I recall.
-Harvey Thiel was the first administrator and then Harvey Moore followed.
+The Gaughn Building, next to the old Review-Journal place, was the original facility.
+Harvey Thiel was the first administrator and then Harvey Moore.
 David Hoggard, Jr., was the third administrator.
 Eventually we fused that operation with CCCC.

 In 1971, when the Legislature met, Neil Humphrey did all lobbying for the UNS.
-No presidents lobbied at that time.
+No presidents lobbied at the time.
 About the first of February he came back from Carson and said that Senate Finance had voted, 5-2, not to fund community colleges.
 He said to me: "You're all done."

 "What do you mean?
-I'm ali done?"
+I'm all done?"
 I asked.
 "I just got here!"

-Not many people remember that event.
-It was a low blow.
+Not many people remember this event.
+It was a blow.